-Yikes!
-McLeish pities the people who fall into the first three categories, without taking into account their life circumstances.
-Maybe someone made a misstep here or experienced a mishap there.
-Perhaps some of those lost dreams are due to personal sacrifice, such as caring for a sick child or a family member in need.
+Hmm, McLeish pities the people who fall into the first three categories, without taking into account their life circumstances.
+Maybe someone made a misstep or experienced a mishap.
+Perhaps some of these lost dreams are due to personal sacrifice, such as caring for a sick child or a family member in need.

 Keys to becoming a Ulyssean adult

-That said, I do like the idea of the Ulyssean adult.
-A website devoted to McLeish’s work draws upon a later book, The Challenge of Aging (1983), to identify five factors that nurture the development of a Ulyssean adult:
+That said, I do like his concept of the Ulyssean adult.
+In a later book, The Challenge of Aging (1983), McLeish identified five factors that nurture the development of a Ulyssean adult:

 Easier said than done

 Especially if life has dealt you some frustrations, blows, and setbacks, this may seem like an elusive ideal.
-Life sucks and then you die, right?
+As the saying goes, Life sucks and then you die, right?

-However, what other choice do we have?
-For the vast majority of people, a life of growth, exploration, and zestfulness isn’t simply handed to us.
-We can either pursue it or opt out.
+However, what other choices do we have?
+For the vast majority of people, lives of growth, exploration, and zestfulness aren’t simply handed to us.
+We can either pursue such lives or opt out.

 Of course, those most likely to benefit immediately from these insights are those in their 40s or older.

-But Gen Yers, take note.
+But Millennials, take note.
 This stuff isn’t just for those of a preceding generation (or two or three).
 If you want to absorb the wisdom of those ahead of you, grab these opportunities to learn from others.
-As late Boomer, I am deeply appreciative of the lessons shared by folks a generation ahead of me.
-There’s no reason why you cannot do the same.
+Seize them now, and benefit for a long time.

 …to Ronald Gross, The Independent Scholar’s Handbook (1981, 1993 eds.), for pointing me to McLeish’s book.
 I’ll have more say about this remarkable book in a later post, but suffice it to say that it’s a classic that keeps on giving.
 Ron is a defining pioneer in the field of lifelong learning, and his work continues to inform and inspire me.